yurigaldino/qa-serverest-yuri-galdino/README.md

 # qa-serverest-yuri-galdino

-This repository contains automated tests for the Serverest API and frontend.
+This repository contains automated tests for the Serverest API and Front-End.
 The tests are written using Robot Framework.

 ## Prerequisites